ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## hdfs_ignore_file_doesnt_exist {#hdfs_ignore_file_doesnt_exist}

-Ignore ansense of file if it does not exist when reading certain keys.
+Ignore absence of file if it does not exist when reading certain keys.

 Possible values:
 - 1 — `SELECT` returns empty result.